 Mica can be added to your wax pot as soon as the wax is completely melted.
 In our testing, we haven’t noticed any change in results when the mica is added at different stages in the recipe.

 When you add mica to your melted wax, you will notice that the color appears right away as the pigments dissolve.
-Some of the mica may sink to the bottom, so we recommend stirring regularly until you’re ready to pour the wax.
+Some of the mica may sink to the bottom.
 Be sure to stir thoroughly right before you pour the wax to ensure the mica is fully incorporated.
 You may find that a whisk makes it easier to stir in the mica.

 How to Clean Mica Out of Your Melting Pot